 Real Homes rating 5 out of 5 stars | read our full review of the Ring Spotlight Security Camera

 The Ezviz security camera is a compelling option to soup up your home security, so it gets our vote for the best security camera for value and ease of setup.

-With the app on your phone or tablet device, you'll be in a position to watch over your home wherever you are in the world.
-Through the app, you can adjust the motion sensors so you can really hone in on the areas you're most concerned about.
+With the app on your phone or tablet, you'll be able to watch over your home wherever you are in the world.
+Through the app, you can adjust the motion sensors to hone in on the areas you're most concerned about.
 And if / when anyone triggers the motion sensors, you'll get an instant alert straight to your device.

 Real Homes rating 4.5 out of 5 stars | read our full review of the Ezviz C3A Security Camera

-The Arlo Pro 2 is a wireless security camera set up which comes with its own hub.
-This means that you can monitor more than one room in the house, even take it outside, without staying in your home Wi-Fi zone.
+The Arlo Pro 2 is a wireless security camera setup with its hub.
+This means you can monitor more than one room in the house, even take it outside, without staying in your home Wi-Fi zone.
 The cameras are IP65 rated, too, so they should withstand the rain, cold, heat, and sunshine.

-Since they're wireless, the system is powered by built-in batteries, which could last for a couple of months.
-This removes the hassle of changing batteries every so often and faffing with any cables during the setup process.
+Since they're wireless, the system is powered by built-in batteries, which could last a couple of months.
+This removes the hassle of changing batteries frequently and faffing with any cables during the setup process.

 Once set up, you'll be able to see the live feed all through the app.

 Through the app, you can record, take a picture or speak through the microphone.
 It also comes with free cloud storage, saving footage of any suspicious movement or sound for seven days.

 Real Homes rating 4 out of 5 stars | read our full review of the Arlo Pro 2 Security Camera